Resources

 Device:

-Hypori Halo uses Federal Information Processing Standards (FIPS) 140-2 validated components for key protection and Transport Layer Security (TLS) 1.2 encryption to only send encrypted pixels to/from the edge device, meaning there is no data ever in transit (digital information moving back and forth to the phone) and no data at rest (information stored ON the phone).
-This also creates total separation of data between the personal apps and data on the physical device and the organizational data accessed with Hypori Halo.
+Hypori uses Federal Information Processing Standards (FIPS) 140-2 validated components for key protection and Transport Layer Security (TLS) 1.2 encryption to only send encrypted pixels to/from the edge device, meaning there is no data ever in transit (digital information moving back and forth to the phone) and no data at rest (information stored ON the phone).
+This also creates total separation of data between the personal apps and data on the physical device and the organizational data accessed with Hypori.
 Users and their organizations need not worry about the crossover of information – so the user’s privacy is kept intact, and the organization doesn’t have to worry about their intellectual property (IP) being vulnerable.

 Hypori takes the physical device out of the zero-trust equation – so there is no risk if the phone is lost, stolen, or hacked.